calcium-release-activated-channel/285c-stable/progNotes.md

 _[write stuff here]_

 ## to do
+- convert one of the dead brains to field control

 ## drive details

-- 300 rpm, 6m drive, green cartridge, 4" wheel
+- 300 rpm, 4/7m drive, green cartridge (pto red), 4" wheel
-- MotorL {motor1, motor2, motor3}
-- MotorR {motor11, motor12, motor13}
-- default is clockwise
+- default is clockwise, motor option is if motor should be reversed
 - left drive needs to be counterclockwise
 - right drive needs to be clockwise
-- shiftable motors spin the opposite direction of their respective drive motor side
+- bottom pto motors spin the opposite direction of their respective drive motor side
+- top pto motors match their side of the drive

 ## auton rules

+LEFT SIDE auton is match load zone
+- sweeper or similar system required
+RIGHT SIDE auton is scoring goal
+- load it to outtake properly

 [SC7] An Autonomous Win Point is awarded to any Alliance that has completed the following tasks at the end of the Autonomous Period: